-4. Conditions Precedent: This Transaction is contingent (i) upon EPMI securing firm transmission from TVA and Ameren for delivery to the specific Delivery Point referenced herein, (EPMI will utilize monthly firm transmission on Ameren’s System, OASIS numbers 469704, 469711, and 469719 and will provide OASIS numbers for the TVA firm transmission to be utilized when confirmed) (ii) upon NSP securing firm network transmission from the specific Delivery Point referenced herein, and (iii) upon the Capacity purchased and sold hereunder being approved as Accredited Capacity in accordance with MAPP procedures governing the accreditation of capacity (the "Conditions Precedent").
-If for any reason the Conditions Precedent are not satisfied before May 1, 2000, then this Transaction shall automatically terminate as to the Parties’ commitments hereunder for the Period of Delivery without liability of either Party.
+4. Conditions Precedent: This Transaction is contingent (i) upon EPMI securing firm transmission from TVA and Ameren for delivery to the specific Delivery Point referenced herein, (EPMI will utilize monthly firm transmission on Ameren’s System, OASIS numbers 469704, 469711, and 469719 and will provide OASIS numbers for the TVA firm transmission to be utilized when and if confirmed) and (ii) upon NSP securing firm network transmission from the specific Delivery Point referenced herein, and (iii) upon the Capacity purchased and sold hereunder being approved as Accredited Capacity in accordance with MAPP procedures governing the accreditation of capacity, and (iv) the Energy Block B portion of this Transaction is also contingent upon EPMI securing MAPP monthly firm transmission from Sherco Gen to Great River Energy for the Block B Delivery Period. (together, the "Conditions Precedent").
+If for any reason the Conditions Precedent are not satisfied before May 15, 2000, then this Transaction shall automatically terminate as to the Parties’ commitments hereunder without liability of either Party.
 Each Party agrees to use commercially reasonable efforts to cause the Conditions Precedent to be satisfied.
-In the event EPMI secures firm transmission for the months of the Period of Delivery and such firm transmission is displaced by an annual request for transmission, EPMI shall have the right, but not the obligation, to purchase twelve months of transmission to sustain the individual months of transmission purchased.
-In addition, if EPMI chooses to exercise this right, EPMI shall be responsible for all additional applicable costs, including transmission costs and losses.
-If EPMI declines to exercise this right, NSP shall not be obligated to pay any subsequently accruing demand charges for that summer season and both Parties shall be relieved of their commitments under this Confirmation as to the affected portion of the Period of Delivery without liability of either Party.
-Any monthly demand payments made by NSP for the Period of Delivery shall be promptly refunded by EPMI on a pro-rata basis reflecting the number of days that Capacity was committed hereunder within that month versus the number of days that the commitment of Capacity was relieved within that month
+In the event EPMI secures firm transmission for the months of the Period of Delivery and such firm transmission is displaced wholly or in part by an annual request for transmission, EPMI shall have the right, but not the obligation, to purchase twelve months of transmission to sustain the individual months of transmission purchased as to the affected portion of transmission.
+In addition, if EPMI chooses to exercise this right, EPMI shall be responsible for all additional transmission costs.
+If EPMI declines to exercise this right, NSP shall not be obligated to pay any subsequently accruing Demand Charges and both Parties shall be relieved of their commitments under this Transaction without liability of either Party.
+Any monthly Demand Charges paid by NSP for the Period of Delivery shall be promptly refunded by EPMI on a pro-rata basis reflecting the number of days that Capacity was committed hereunder within that month versus the number of days that the commitment of Capacity was relieved within that month.

 5. Events of Default and Remedies: (a) An event of default ("Event of Default") shall mean with respect to a Party ("Defaulting Party") any of the following: (i) the failure by the Defaulting Party to make, when due, any payment required under this Confirmation if such failure is not remedied within 3 Business Days after written notice of such failure is given to the Defaulting Party, or (ii) the institution, with respect to the Defaulting Party, of a bankruptcy, reorganization, moratorium, liquidation or similar insolvency proceeding or other relief under any bankruptcy or insolvency law affecting creditors' rights or a petition is presented or instituted for its winding-up or liquidation.